banasa44/run-comfyUI/README.md

 # ComfyUI Docker Images for RunPod

-Production-ready Docker images for ComfyUI on RunPod with **ZERO ModuleNotFoundError**, optimal GPU support, and JupyterLab.
+Production-ready Docker images for ComfyUI on RunPod with **robust architecture** inspired by ComfyUI_with_Flux, ZERO ModuleNotFoundError, optimal GPU support, and JupyterLab.

 ## ✅ Status

-🎉 **100% Functional** - Totes les dependencies pre-instal·lades del `requirements.txt` oficial de ComfyUI.
+🎉 **100% Functional** - Architecture refactored to match production-proven ComfyUI_with_Flux patterns:

+- ✅ ComfyUI pre-built in image (not cloned at runtime)
+- ✅ Simple symlink approach for workspace persistence
+- ✅ Simplified JupyterLab startup (no complex healthchecks)
+- ✅ All dependencies pre-installed from official requirements.txt

 ## 🚀 Available Images